Blockstream/satellite/README.md

     ```

     When the above `ldd` command already points to the shared library file, but
-    the `import blockstream` Python command still fails, then it is likely that
+    the `import blocksat` Python command still fails, then it is likely that
     the problem is in the library itself.
 This can be inspected by looking at
     the library loading logs.
 To do so, set the `LD_DEBUG` environmental
     variable to `libs` and then attempt to import the module in Python.
 For
-    example, for the `blockstream` module, run:
+    example, for the `blocksat` module, run:

     ```
-    LD_DEBUG=libs python -c "import blockstream"
+    LD_DEBUG=libs python -c "import blocksat" 2>&1 | grep "blocksat"
     ```

-    Subsequently, check the occurrences of "blockstream" in the logs and check
+    Subsequently, check the occurrences of "blocksat" in the logs and check
     whether they are error-free.
 If not, then there is probably a problem in the
     source code.
 In this case, please feel free to raise an issue or contact us
     directly.